baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-testing-with-robotvasp/verifyname-testing-robot-vasp-deposit.md

     * **Expected Result**

-    * The verification\_result field returns the final result determined by the Robot VASP based on the itemized verification results received from the Beneficiary VASP.
+    * Upon request from the Robot VASP, your VASP performs owner verification to validate the beneficiary.
+      The result of the verification must be returned in the `verification_results` field.
+An example is shown below.

     ```json
       "verification_results": {